Iwc0nfig/Cooperative-Cleaning-MARL/README.md

 Key details:

-- Curriculum/warmup thresholds, overhead factor schedule, wall probabilities, and PPO schedules are taken from config.json and applied by the callback during training.[^5][^2]
+- Curriculum/warmup thresholds, overhead factor schedule, wall probabilities, and PPO schedules are taken from config.json and applied by the callback during training.
-- The vectorized setup normalizes observations and rewards, clipping observations and excluding message tokens from normalization via norm_obs_keys.[^6]
+- The vectorized setup normalizes observations and rewards, clipping observations and excluding message tokens from normalization via norm_obs_keys.

 ## TensorBoard